dmitry-zaitsev/LayoutVerifier/README.md

 - No need for an emulator.
 - No need for a build plugin or complex initial setup.
 Single library is all it takes.
 - As little as 3 lines to write a test.
-- Similar to Screenshot tests.
-Minus screenshots.
+- Similar to Screenshot tests but much faster.

 ## Usage